dojo-modeling/dojo-cli/README.md

 A command-line interface library for black box domain model execution.
 This library enables users to execute domain models locally.

-The library has 5 key methods:
+The library has 6 key methods:

-- List the latest versions of models.
+- List the latest versions of all available models.
 - Print parameter metadata for a selected model.
 - Print a summary of the output files of a selected model.
 - Print a desription of a selected model.
 - Run a model.
+- List all versions of a model.

 ## Installation